Ferrari To Release Its First Fully Electric Car In 2025

-Ferrari has unveiled plans to present its first fully electric car in 2025, as well as to turn 80 percent of its production into all-electric or hybrid models by 2030 — marking a major shift for an iconic brand renowned for its powerful combustion engines.
+Ferrari has announced plans to present its first fully electric car in 2025.
+The Italian sports car maker also intends to turn 80 percent of its production into all-electric or hybrid models by 2030 — marking a major shift for an iconic brand renowned for its powerful combustion engines.

 “Electrification is a way to improve performance,” new chief executive Benedetto Vigna said as he unveiled a four-year strategic plan spanning 2022 to 2026, at the brand’s historic Maranello site in northern Italy.